Persecution of the Montagnard in Vietnam: 2004 mass protests

-The first Montagnard protests were started when 3 of them were detained by the Vietnamese in February 2001.
-Dak Lak's capital Buon Ma Thuot was the scene of the convergence of Montagnards in the thousands on April 20, Saturday of 2004.
+The first Montagnard protests were started when 3 Montagnards were detained by the Vietnamese in February 2001.
+Dak Lak's capital Buon Ma Thuot was the scene of the convergence of Montagnards in the thousands on April 20, 2004.
 Tanks were deployed water cannons, electric sticks and gas were deployed by the police.
 Gia Lai's districts of Dak Doa, Cu Se, and Ayun Pa on April 11 were the scenes of further protests by Montagnards against the Vietnamese.
 Human Rights Watch also reported deaths and injuries among the Montagnards in the 2004 uprising.
 Indigenous land restitution was a demand of the non-violent Montagnard protesters.
 External contact was limited and three or more people gathering was prohibited, along with Central Highlands internal movement.
 House arrest was implemented with Vietnamese police entered the houses and villages of the Montagnards.
 Multiple incidents of Vietnamese jailing and assaulting Montagnards were documented in 2003 and 2004.
 Gia Lai and Daklak were the scene of the mass 2004 demonstrations.
 The Montagnard demonstrators demanded that they be given their lands and be justly treated.
 The demonstrations involved thousands and police and demonstrators were among the injured.
 Like the 2001 mass demonstrations, Buon Ma Thuot was once again the scene of a huge gathering of Montagnards demanding that their traditional Daklak lands be given back and religious freedom allowed.
 Plantations were set up on stolen land where the Montagnards were driven out of by the Vietnamese government since the Vietnamese use it for growing coffee.
 Indigenous land seizure was one of the complaints of the rally in Daklak outside of the Vietnamese government buildings by the Montagnards.
 The Vietnamese arrested Montagnards during the demonstrations and people were hurt during fights which broke out.
 The Montagnard Foundation was accused by the Vietnamese government.

-Montagnard participants were estimated at 30,000 or 10,000.
+Montagnard participants were estimated around 10,000 or 30,000.
 Foreign monitors were banned by the Vietnamese.
 Access to the Central Highlands was demanded by Human Rights Watch.
 Private Vietnamese citizens helped the Vietnamese police assault, thrash, and murder Montagnards in the middle of coffee plantations and in the streets, including a blind Montagnard woman.
 The Human Rights Watch report was cited in the United States House of Representatives.
 Demonstrators were hunted down with dogs in coffee plantations by the Vietnamese, according to a Baptist news service.
 Tourists and airlines were barred as were foreign embassy officers.
 Montagnards were sterilized involuntarily by the Vietnamese.
 Indigenous land theft by the Vietnamese was the cause of the protests.
-33 years old Siu Plen, A fatal head shot was administered by Vietnamese on a Degar named Hnun.
-A fatal thrashing was administered after the eyes were gouged out by Vietnamese citizen colonists on a Degar man named Tol.
-The crimes committed by the Vietnamese were reported despite the Vietnam government shutting access to the area.
-The Banmathout death toll was estimated at 400 as Degar were murdered by Vietnamese colonists and police.